-This area includes the study of wave propagation ranging from ultralow frequencies to the visible spectrum.
-The activities in electromagnetics involve research in antenna design, radar scattering, computational methods, wave-matter interaction, bioelectromagnetics, wave manipulation using artificial materials, wireless propagation channels, microwave and millimeter-wave integrated circuits, and guided wave devices and systems, electromagnetic forces (including electrostrictive and magnetostrictive forces), and Maxwell's stress tensor.
-The activities in acoustics involve research in transducers, atmospheric and underwater acoustics, and noise and vibration control.
+This track includes the study of electromagnetic and acoustic phenomena ranging from ultralow frequencies to the visible spectrum.
+The activities in electromagnetics involve research in antenna design, radar scattering, computational methods, wave-matter interaction, bioelectromagnetics, wave manipulation using artificial materials, wireless propagation channels, microwave and millimeter-wave integrated circuits, guided wave devices and systems, electromagnetic forces (including electrostrictive and magnetostrictive forces), and Maxwell's stress tensor.
+The activities in acoustics involve research in transducers, microelectromechanical systems, atmospheric and underwater acoustics, and noise and vibration control.

-This area involves research in the production, distribution, and use of electric energy.
-Present investigations are concerned with renewable and alternative energy, advanced electrical machines, power system-related analyses, simulation of power systems, energy system economics and optimization, open-access transmission, energy efficiency and demand-side management, power system harmonics, power quality, distributed generation, power electronics, electromagnetic levitation, intelligent machines and drives for robotics and control, and electromechanical devices for pulsed power applications.
+This track involves research in the production, distribution, conversion, and use of electric energy.
+Present investigations are concerned with renewable and alternative energy, advanced electrical machines, power system-related analyses, simulation of power systems, energy system economics and optimization, open-access transmission, electricity markets, energy efficiency and demand-side management, power system harmonics, power quality, distributed generation, power electronics, electromagnetic levitation, intelligent machines and drives for robotics and control, and electromechanical devices for pulsed power applications.

-This area involves research in plasma dynamics, optics, quantum-optic and photonic devices, and plasma processing of semiconductors.
+This track involves research in plasma dynamics, optics, quantum-optic and photonic devices, and plasma processing of semiconductors.
 Plasma investigations include the design of plasma diagnostics, high-order spectral analysis of plasma waves, and plasma-enhanced chemical vapor deposition.
 Research in quantum electronics includes optical systems, lasers and laser applications, optical signal processing, optoelectronic devices, and lightwave systems.
-Investigations include quantum transport studies of double barrier heterostructures, components for very-high-speed communications and computation, and high energy laser applications in materials synthesis and processing, nanophotonic devices and materials, and plasmonics.
+Investigations include quantum transport studies of double barrier heterostructures, components for very-high-speed communications and computation, high-energy laser applications in materials synthesis and processing, nanophotonic devices and materials, and plasmonics.

-Software Engineering and Systems covers the complexity of software systems and requirements.
-In addition, research and study in this field addresses architecting, designing, building, testing, analyzing, evaluating, deploying, maintaining and evolving software systems.
+This track involves all aspects of engineering software systems.
+In addition to the problem of requirements, research and study in the area addresses architecting, designing, building, testing, analyzing, evaluating, deploying, maintaining, and evolving software systems.
 Problems investigated include theory, techniques, methods, processes, tools, middleware, and environments for all types of software systems in all types of domains and applications.
-A master’s degree in this area of study is also available through the alternatively scheduled program in software engineering to professionals who are working full time
+This area of study is also available through the alternatively scheduled program in software engineering to professionals who are working full time.